hrouhizadeh/BioWiC/README.md

 ## Installation
-Follow these instructions to install the necessary dependencies for the project
+Follow these instructions to install the necessary dependencies for the project.
 ```bash
 git clone https://github.com/hrouhizadeh/BioWiC
 cd BioWiC